 Google claims that its AI algorithm has produced a “40 percent reduction in the amount of energy used for cooling and 15 percent reduction in overall energy overhead.”

-The Department of Energy also recommends several steps data center operators can take to reduce the overall amount of energy consumed by their facilities.
+The Department of Energy also recommends several steps data center operators can take to reduce energy consumption by their facilities.
 These suggestions include:

 - Server virtualization (using one physical server to conduct the workload of multiple virtual servers)